 Greenbelt Academy is located in Bor, Jonglei State.
 Our school currently serves 320 students, including 80 female students, from Grades 9-11.
 We have 12 teachers and 10 non-teaching staff.
 Our school uses the South Sudanese School Curriculum and teaches Chemistry, Biology, Physics, Mathematics, English, Geography, History, Accounting, Commerce, English, Christianity and Agriculture.
 Due to the ongoing famine in parts of South Sudan, our school provides lunch daily in order to help our students stay healthy.

-Our school consists of four classrooms, a computer lab, an administrative office, a soccer field, as well as a female bathroom sponsored by the Rotary Foundation and the Rotary Club of Minneapolis.
+Our school consists of eight classrooms, a computer lab, an administrative office, a soccer field, a girls dormitory as well as a female bathroom sponsored by the Rotary Foundation and the Rotary Club of Minneapolis.
 We are currently undergoing the second phase of construction.